maxritter/aws-bedrock-multi-agent-blueprint/README.md

 - 🔐 **Authentication**: Integrated Cognito-based authentication system for secure access control to the application via username / password
 - 💻 **Streamlit App**: Interactive web interface built with Streamlit for easy interaction with the agents deployed to AWS ECS Fargate
 - 📚 **OpenAPI Schema**: Automatically generated from annotated code of your Lambda function using Lambda Powertools for Bedrock
+- 📄 **File Upload**: Support for uploading and analyzing custom PDF files directly in the chat interface

 ## Setup and Usage